Theodosia Ivie: Portrayal in fiction

-The Victorian fiction writer M. R. James wrote "A Neighbour’s Landmark", published 17 March 1924 in the magazine The Eton Chronicle, which was based on Lady Ivie.
-She was depicted as a wailing ghost, eternally tormented by her theft of neighbouring land from some orphaned children.
-In 1659 – at the time when her alimony battle was raging, a comedy play appeared called ‘Lady Alimony, or, The Alimony Lady’ which was fortuitous.
+In 1659, at the time when her alimony battle was raging, a comedy play appeared called ‘Lady Alimony, or, The Alimony Lady’ which was fortuitous.
 It was anonymous in origin and quite likely based on Lady Ivie herself.
 There are reasons for believing that Thomas Duffett made reference to the Ivies in at least one of the early plays he wrote: The Amorous Old Woman: or, tis well if it takes concerns an heiress having a stump (wooden leg).
 Lady Ivie, of course, was significantly older than Duffett and Sir Thomas Ivie’s first wife was from the Stump family of Wiltshire.
 In a similar vein, a comedy written in 1676 by Thomas Rawlins called Tom Essence, or, The Modish Wife seems to parody our principal characters.
 Lead character Tom Essence was a perfume seller and milliner of New Exchange – exactly as Thomas Duffett had been (he too had been a milliner of New Exchange) and two ladies were fighting over this man.
 The two characters were named Theodosia and Lucy in the play.
 Lady Theodosia Ivie and Duffett’s wife Lucy Duffett/Salkeld were rivals for Thomas Duffett’s affections at the time.

+In "A Neighbour's Landmark", an M. R. James short story published 17 March 1924 in the magazine The Eton Chronic [sic], the ghost of Lady Ivie is depicted wandering eternally back and forth over land she stole from some orphaned children.